OK-CodeClinic/Ecommerce-Web-App-nodejs/README.md

-# Kardozo Phones - Ecommerce Web App
+# Kardozo Laptops - Ecommerce Web App

 ## Description:
-This project is a full-stack web application built with JavaScript, Node.js, and MySQL, designed to provide an online shopping experience for mobile phones and accessories.
+This project is a full-stack web application built with JavaScript, Node.js, and MySQL, designed to provide an online shopping experience for Laptops and accessories.

 ## Key Features
 - Browse and search for the latest mobile phones and accessories.